British Airways Flight 2069

-British Airways Flight 2069 was a scheduled passenger flight operated by British Airways between Gatwick, England and Jomo Kenyatta Airport, Nairobi, Kenya.
+British Airways Flight 2069 was a scheduled passenger flight operated by British Airways between Gatwick Airport, England and Jomo Kenyatta Airport, Nairobi, Kenya.
 At 05:00 on 29 December 2000, a mentally ill passenger stormed the cockpit and attempted to hijack the aircraft.
-The 747 stalled in the struggle.
+The Boeing 747-400 stalled in the struggle.
 Captain William Hagan and his crew were able to apprehend the assailant while first officer Phil Watson regained control of the aircraft, bringing the situation under control.

 Aircraft

 The aircraft involved was a Boeing 747-436, wearing the British Airways Ndebele Martha ethnic livery, registration G-BNLM, delivered to British Airways on 28 June 1990.

 Incident

 At around 05:00 local time, the cockpit of a British Airways Boeing 747-400 on a scheduled flight from Gatwick to Jomo Kenyatta Airport was stormed by a mentally unstable Kenyan passenger named Paul Mukonyi.
 Attacking First Officer Phil Watson over the controls, Mukonyi grabbed the yoke, and tried to execute a route change.
 This disconnected the autopilot and resulted in a struggle between himself and Watson, causing the aircraft to climb sharply and stall from 42,000 ft and plunge towards the ground at 30,000 ft per minute.
 As Mukonyi and Watson fought for the controls, the struggle was joined by Captain Hagan who had gone for a rest break just before the attack.
-Two passengers (Henry Clarke Bynum and Gifford Murrell Shaw, both from Sumter, South Carolina, U.S.) sitting in the upper deck were able to get into the cockpit to assist, despite the extreme manoeuvres, and helped to remove Mukonyi from the yoke and get him out of the cockpit.
+The Captain eventually succeeded in removing the passenger from the controls.
+Two passengers (Basketball player Clarke Bynum and Gifford Murrell Shaw, both from Sumter, South Carolina, United States) sitting in the upper deck were able to get into the cockpit to assist, despite the extreme manoeuvres, and helped to remove Mukonyi from the cockpit.
 Two Flight Attendants ran into the cockpit to assist them.
 First Officer Watson was now able to regain control, and return the aircraft to level flight.
 Afterwards, Captain Hagan made an announcement on the PA to reassure the passengers and the flight continued without further incident.
 Violent pitch changes during the incident were responsible for minor injuries among four passengers; one of the cabin crew broke her ankle.
 After landing in Nairobi, Mukonyi was immediately transferred to the authorities.
 The actions right after the apprehension were recorded on amateur video by the son of English musician Bryan Ferry; both were passengers on the flight.
 It was later found that Mukonyi was in fear of being followed, and was trying to kill those whom he deemed to be a threat, in this case the passengers and crew on the flight.